gocd/docs.go.cd/installation/performance_tuning.md

 wrapper.java.additional.2=-Xmx1024m
 ```

 For linux/unix users: If more than 100 agents are being used, an exception might be seen in ```go-server.log``` mentioning "Too many open files".
-This may be an indication that there is a need to increase the number of file descriptors on the machine where Go Server is installed.
+This may be an indication that there is a need to increase the number of file descriptors on the machine where GoCD Server is installed.
 On linux the command ```ulimit -n``` can be used to check the total number of file descriptors.
 To bump up the total number for file descriptors user and system, follow these steps:

 1. Edit ```/etc/security/limits.conf``` and add the lines:```soft nofile 1024 * hard nofile 65535```
 2. Edit ```/etc/pam.d/login```, adding the line: ```session required /lib/security/pam_limits.so```